Monthly Tech-Tip from Tony Hansen SignUp

 Details

 Knowing about thixotropy enables you to mix non-gummed dipping glazes that stay in suspension, go on evenly and dry quickly without dripping.
-While some glazes, especially commercial glazes, do not settle out they have a slurry that behaves like a bucket of motor oil, silky smooth but they just drip and drip and drip.
-Thixotropic glazes DO NOT do that.
-The secret to all of this is not intuitive.
+Thixotropic glazes DO NOT d behave like brushing glazes (which contain CMC gum).
+Their secret is not intuitive.
 It involves using recipes that pass a sanity check (fall within common sense recipe limits), knowing how to measure specific gravity, adding more water than you think it needs and then gelling the slurry using a flocculant (vinegar, Epsom salts, calcium chloride).
 This is done to reach a point at which the slurry is both creamy but also thixotropic.
 The magic of this phenomenon is that it can transform a glaze that is almost impossible into a pleasure to use!
+This is a topic worth knowing about.

 Thixotropy is great with cover glazes, ones that you want to be able to dip bisque ware into and get even coverage, quick-drying with ONE LAYER (no other glaze layers will be dipped or brushed on without bisque firing in between.
 However, we cannot afford the luxury of thixotropy where additional layers must be dipped or brushed on.
 In these cases, the cover dipping glaze needs a binder, typically CMC gum (convert it to a first coat dipping glaze).
 There is also a kind of thixotropy where slurries of dramatically higher water content than we discuss here (e.g. 1.2 specific gravity) can be gelled by adding a high-surface-area bentonite or smectite (like Veegum or Bentone), this is done with commercial brushing glazes or slips.
 However, on this page, I am talking mostly about creating thixotropy without additives (other than a tiny amount of flocculant) in raw or lightly fritted slurries, these most often require near equal parts of water and powder.
 If your recipe contains a high percentage of clay (e.g. kaolin, ball clay, bentonite or Gerstley Borate) it may gel naturally and you won't need the method described here.